-I am a Roman Catholic.
-And I mean that in the sense that I come with all the trappings.
-I believe Jesus Christ is God incarnate, that Mary is his Mother and, in tern, the mother of all the living, I believe that Christ gathered 12 apostles and made Peter their head, an office that was passed down in an unbroken line to the current Pope and that every current bishop can trace a lineage of ordination by the laying on of hands back to one of the apostles, preserving the Truth for all the ages of the earth.
+I believe Jesus Christ is God incarnate, that Mary is His Mother and, in tern, the mother of all the living, I believe that Christ gathered 12 apostles and made Peter their head, an office that was passed down in an unbroken line to the current Pope and that every current bishop can trace a Sacramental lineage of ordination by the laying on of hands back to one of the apostles, preserving the Truth for all the ages of the earth.
 There's a lot more, but this paragraph alone should be controversial enough to assure everyone that I am, in fact, uncompromisingly Catholic.

 I also believe in papal infallibility, which is practically a bad word to most of the people that I know.

 It seems to me that most people who have a problem with this demonstrably have no clue what it means, so let me explain what it isn't: